-' Leave it to the private sector if you want public services to improve'
+'Leave it to the private sector if you want public services to improve'

-Citizens everywhere need basic services such as water, sanitation, elementary education,

-An excessive reliance on selfishness to motivate change does not produce compassionate societies or even happy individuals.
-Because the truth is that the theory is flawed.
-Human beings do care for others. public transportation, etc. Fairly widespread experience in poor countries is that the government machinery which is enjoined to do so, does not deliver the required services: It is bureaucratic, insensitive to its customers, wasteful, and corrupt.
+Citizens everywhere need basic services such as water, sanitation, elementary education, public transportation, etc. Fairly widespread experience in poor countries is that the government machinery which is enjoined to do so, does not deliver the required services: It is bureaucratic, insensitive to its customers, wasteful, and corrupt.